adampirog/Handwritten-digit-recognition/README.md

 ## App state
 *The app is still under development*

-At this state app can properly recognize handwritten numbers
+At this state app can properly detect and recognize all handwritten numbers in a given photo.

 ## The algorithm